Get Your Nevada Medical Marijuana Card in 6 Steps

 How to become a Las Vegas Nevada Medical Marijuana Patient

 There are certain requirements involved in becoming a Nevada medical marijuana patient.
 They include processes such as filing the proper state documents, doctor evaluation, and the DMV.
-Specific organizations such as the WeCan702 can prove helpful in finding the right doctors.
+Specific organizations such as the WeCan702 can prove helpful in finding the right doctors and NV dispensaries.
 The following are important steps to help you get started.

 1. Must be Diagnosed with a Qualifying Disabling or Chronic Condition